jenna-theresa01/weather-app/README.md

 [ ] Use "open weather map"s API to fetch weather data

-[ ] Allow the user to enter their location (zip codde is probably easiest) and press a button to load the weather
+[ ] Allow the user to enter their location (zip code is probably easiest) and press a button to load the weather

 [ ] Run an onClick or onSubmit that executes an Axios GET request to retrieve weather data from the API

-[ ] Handle successful and unsuccussful attempts
+[ ] Handle successful and unsuccessful attempts

 > If the request is successful, display the following in a 'mobile app' format:
 >> City name